ichung08/no-more-emails/README.md

-# no-more-emails
+# No More Emails

-I'm sick of sending follow up emails so I built this.
+I'm sick of sending follow up emails so I built this